PimolkanPian/Drilling-sound-processing/README.md

 Drilling was performed at two feed rates are 50 and 150 mm/min, three power levels are 60, 80, and 100 Watt and drill bit had a diameter of 2.4 mm.
 The Acrylic, Plastic PTFE and Hardwood are available in thicknesses of 3, 5 and 10 mm respectively.
 <br>
 The experiment start with Power 60W at feed rate 50 mm/min.
 The drill moves down, press into the material and penetrates the material.
 We observed the frequency that occurs and there may be other frequencies because that frequency also occurs resonance.
 The power level was increased to 80 and 100W that observed high frequency, correlating with the increased force applied to the material.
 <br>
 <br>
-**Input Data: Sound Detection of Drilling Process**
+**Input Data: Sound Monitoring of Drilling Process**
 <br>
 [![Drilling Acrylic](https://img.youtube.com/vi/ywRKRw5kEJM/0.jpg)](https://www.youtube.com/watch?v=ywRKRw5kEJM)
 <br>